Venezuela earthquake disaster: How you can help

 On June 24, Venezuela was hit by two devastating magnitude 7.2 and 7.5 earthquakes.
 The second shock was the strongest to hit the country in more than a century.
 Families have lost loved ones, homes, and a sense of security as they begin to face the difficult days ahead.

 As Venezuela copes with the mounting destruction following the earthquakes, Mercy Corps is on the ground and coordinating response plans with longstanding regional partners.
-The rising death toll has surpassed 900 and over 51,000 people are missing.
+The rising death toll is nearly 2,300 and over 11,200 people are injured as of July 1st.

 What do communities in Venezuela need in the wake of the earthquake disaster?